 Total earned hours shown on a student’s transcript may not all be applicable to the minimum of 120 credits required for a degree.
 Students with entrance deficiencies in mathematics and required courses or choose to take developmental courses will need to complete additional hours.
 No more than two hours in physical education or recreation courses at the 1000 level will apply toward the degree.
 Students will not receive credit for repeated courses (taking the same course twice), whether taken at The University of Toledo or elsewhere.
 The college reserves the right to deny credit for any course (including SKLS courses) and blanket technical credit not applicable to the nursing program.

 University Core Curriculum Requirements

 Nursing students are required to complete the University core curriculum requirements that comprise the University Core Curriculum.
 The courses include English composition, humanities/fine arts, social sciences, natural sciences and mathematics, and multicultural studies.
 Students are placed into chemistry and mathematics courses by ACT scores or placement tests in those subjects; consult with the Nursing Advisor for specific details.

 Orientation (NURS 1000)

-All first-year pre-nursing students must successfully pass NURS 1000.
+All first-year, direct from high school, pre-nursing students must successfully pass NURS 1000.